Fibre-Enhanced Basecoats UK — Benefits, Ranked Picks, and Specifier's Buying Guide

 Does fibre-enhanced basecoat eliminate the need for fibreglass mesh?

-Is fibre-enhanced basecoat a more sustainable choice than using separate products?
+Is fibre-enhanced basecoat a more sustainable specification than separate products?